 So you want to start a travel blog?

-Well, you’ve come to the right place, just three years ago we were walking on a beach just before sunset in El Nido in the Philippines, and Steve said:
+Well, fantastic!
+You’ve come to the right place, just three years ago we were walking on a beach just before sunset in El Nido in the Philippines, and Steve said:

 Wait a minute we travel so much why don’t we start a travel blog!?

 No actually lets start a travel blog as a couple, a couple travel blog!

 Which at the time three years ago there wasn’t too many.
 Keep in mind this was in 2015!

 Needless to say, starting a travel blog was one of the best decisions we have ever made!